orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

-# Orange Proxy Providers
+# How to start

 ## 1. Background

-Proxy Providers for wrapper data & module interface in Orange system.
+To make it easier for developers to start at Orange Protocol, a proxy template is provided, with wrapper data & module interface in Orange system.
+Thus, every developer can get started quickly as a Proxy Provider.

 ## 2. Proxy Provider Introduction
 ![proxy provider](./images/proxy1.png)

-Proxy wrapper helps to provide a unified interface for different providers,hiding api keys, embedding request data signature verification and decryption, response data signing and encryption .
+Proxy wrapper helps provide a unified interface for different providers, hiding API keys, embedding request data signature verification and decryption, response data signing and encryption.

 ![](./images/proxy2.png)